kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 This means that if the app container is started before the service mesh is started and ready, all traffic will be blackholed and the app needs to retry.
 Once the service mesh container is ready, traffic will be allowed.
+A similar problem happens for shutdown: if the service mesh container is killed first, the network is down for the rest of the containers in the pod.

 This has another major disadvantage: several apps crash if traffic is blackholed during startup (common in some rails middleware, for example) and have to resort